ecohealthalliance/eidith/README.md

 ### Package Installation

-You can then install the package with `remotes::install_github("ecohealthalliance/eidith")`.
+You can install the package with `remotes::install_github("ecohealthalliance/eidith")`.

 ### Database download